MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-active-directory-federation-service.md

     Replace `<Public URL for AD FS server>` with the URL for your installation.

     Replace `<Business Central Web Client URL>` with the full URL for your Web client, such as `https://MyWebServer:8080/BC130`.
 This is same value that was specified for **Relying party WS-Federation Passive Control URL** field in the Relying Party Trust set up for the client in AD FS.
+Make sure that the case matches exactly.

 4. Restart the [!INCLUDE[server](../developer/includes/server.md)] instance.